Inori/GowUnreal/README.md

 # GowUnreal

 The project is aiming to export resources in God of War 4 at it's right position within a scene and import them into UE5.

-The exported resources will also be stored in FBX format of Autodesk, so they can be imported into Maya.
+And also implement some great rendering techniques which used in GoW4

 ### Feature
 1. The exported resources can be stored in FBX format of Autodesk, so they can be imported into Maya.